How to Beat Down 90% of the Competition Without Breaking a Sweat

 The first date becomes the 23rd date, and before you know it, all the pleasantries are gone.
 The restaurant quality incrementally drops to drive-through fare, “please” and “thank you” go the way of the dodo bird, and suddenly you don’t feel so special anymore.
 It becomes, “You’re with me now, so I don’t have to keep winning you over.”

 The interview leads to the first day on the job when you figure out that the “wonderful” company you joined really has no clue.
-There’s little or no training, all your coworkers look like someone with fangs and a cape has sucked the life out of them, and they don’t even have a place for you to sit yet.
+There’s little or no training, all your coworkers look like someone sucked the life out of them, and they don’t even have a place for you to sit yet.
 There’s a problem with your pay, or your email, or your benefits… and suddenly the vibe is, “We bought you, so we own you.
 Live with it.”

-And that incredible doohickey you bought… well, at some point you have a problem with it or a question about it.
-And your (phone call/email/god-forsaken support ticket) goes unanswered.
+And that incredible doohickey you bought… well, at some point you have a problem with it and your (phone call/email/god-forsaken support ticket) goes unanswered.
 It’s like pulling baby rhino teeth to get help.
 And if you want a refund… ha!
 Good luck with that, right?
 Their message is delivered loud and clear: “We already have your money, so we’ll get to you when we get to you.”

 And now you know what the back end is.